-Strap width: This comes down to personal preference, but before you buy, consider whether you'd be more comfortable with a heart-rate tracker that uses a slim strap or a wider one during your workout.
+Strap width: Before you buy, consider whether you'd be more comfortable with a heart-rate tracker that uses a slim strap or a wider one.

 Module size: Some chest straps use tiny modules (the plastic puck-like part) that don't extend over the edges of the strap.
 Others, however, use larger monitors to measure your heart rate.
-Which heart-rate sensor you choose to track your workout also depends largely on personal preference, as well as how tight your running shirts are.
+Which style you choose to track your workout depends on your comfort preference, as well as how tight your running shirts are.

-Internal memory: If you don't like to hold your smartphone during your workout, opt for a heart-rate training monitor that can store your heart-rate data on its own built-in memory.
-You can later transfer your heart-rate reading to your smart phone apps via your HR monitor's companion app.
+Internal memory: If you don't like to hold your smartphone during your workout, opt for a heart-rate training monitor that can store your heart-rate data in its own built-in memory.
+You can later transfer your heart-rate reading to your apps via your monitor's companion app.

 Metrics: Consider what you want your monitor to, well, monitor during your workout.
-Higher-end models capture real-time data covering everything from run cadence to stride length, as well as things like blood pressure, calorie burn and heart-rate variability, while more basic models might track only your heart rate.
+Higher-end models capture real-time data covering everything from run cadence to stride length, as well as things like blood pressure, calorie burn and heart-rate variability to help you reach your fitness goal, while more basic models might track only your heart rate.